-As material for this study served 80 extracted single rooted human teeth.

-Teeth were extracted for periodontal and orthodontic reasons.
-The crowns of the teeth were removed at cement-enamel junction.
-After this was determined root canal working length with no.15 K file (Dentsply Maillefer, Ballaigues, Switzerland) and at the moment that the tip of the file was seen at the apical foramen, it was subtracted back for 1 mm.
-The root canals were instrumented according to step back technique, where as master apical file was used K-file #30 with which the root canals were recapitulated after each file used.
-Root canals were irrigated with 5.25 sodium hypochlorite and EDTA 17% for smear layer removal ( 5 ml).
+For this study, 80 extracted single-rooted human teeth that had been extracted for periodontal and orthodontic reasons were used to conduct all experimental analyses.
+The crowns of these teeth were removed at the cement-enamel junction.
+Root canal working length was then determined using a K-file #15 (Dentsply Maillefer, Ballaigues, Switzerland), with the file tip being retracted back 1 mm when visible at the apical foramen.
+Root canals were instrumented according to the step-back technique, with a K-file #30 serving as the master apical file and root canals being recapitulated after each tile use.
+Root canals were irrigated with 5.25% sodium hypochlorite and 17% EDTA for smear layer removal ( 5 mL).

-After this, samples were divided into three experimental groups with 20 teeth each according to root canal sealer, and in positive and negative control groups with ten teeth each.

-The root canals of the positive control group were obturated will gutta-percha and no sealer, while the root canals of the negative control group were obturated with gutta-percha and sealer.

-The root canals of first experimental group were obturated with Canason (Voco) sealer and lateral cold gutta-percha compaction.

-The root canals of second experimental group were obturated with EndoREZ (Ultradent Products, South Jordan UT, USA) and lateral cold gutta-percha compaction.

-The root canals of third experimental group were obturated with ProRoot MTA (Dentsply, Maillefer, Switzerland) in combination with cold gutta-percha.
+After preparation, sample teeth were separated into three experimental groups (n = 20/group) based on the root canal sealer used, while 10 teeth were assigned to each of the negative and positive control groups.
+Root canals in the positive control group were obturated with gutta-percha and no sealer, while the root canals in the negative control group were obturated with gutta-percha and sealer.
+Root canals in the first experimental group were obturated with Canason (Voco) sealer and lateral cold gutta-percha compaction.
+Root canals in the second experimental group were obturated with EndoREZ (Ultradent Products, South Jordan UT, USA) and lateral cold gutta-percha compaction.
+Root canals in the third experimental group were obturated with ProRoot MTA (Dentsply, Maillefer, Switzerland) in combination with cold gutta-percha.

-The filling of root canal with sealer was done with lentulo and then were fitted first master gutta-percha cone no. 25, to continue with lateral compaction by spreader, until the spreader cannot insert more than 3 mm in root canal.
-After obturation all samples were sealed with temporary filling Cavit (3M ESPE, Seefeld, Germany).
+Root canals were filled with sealer using a Lentulo spiral and were then fitted with a master gutta-percha cone (No. 25), after which lateral compaction was continued using a spreader until the spreader could not be inserted more than 3 mm into the root canal.
+After obturation, all samples were sealed with Cavit temporary filling material (3M ESPE, Seefeld, Germany).

-After this procedure, samples were stored for 7 days in incubator at 37 grade celcius, until the sealers were set.
-After 7 days teeth were dried and coated with polish nail, leaving uncoated 2mm of apical region for samples of experimental groups.
-Only teeth from positive control group were let uncoated, and samples of negative control group were coated totally, to verify the investigation accuracy.

-Apical sectors of all samples were emerged with 2% methilen blue for 48 hours (fig.1).

-After this samples were washed with water, dried and longitudinally section with diamond disk.

-Stereomicroscope (Brunel Microscope MX6T, Wiltshire, UK) was used to determine the apical linear microleakage (fig.2, 3,4,5).
+After this procedure, samples were stored for 7 days in a 37°C incubator until the sealers were set.
+Teeth were then dried and coated with nail polish, leaving 2 mm of the apical region uncoated for samples in the experimental groups.
+Samples in the positive control group were left uncoated, while those in the negative control group were fully coated.
+The apical regions of all teeth were then submerged in 2% methylene blue for 48 h (Fig.1).
+Samples were then rinsed with water, dried, and longitudinally sectioned using a diamond disk.
+A stereomicroscope (Brunel Microscope MX6T, Wiltshire, UK) was used to measure apical linear microleakage (Fig. 2-5).

-For this study, the results were statistically analysed in order to determine the arithmetic mean, standard deviation, standard error, and confidence interval with 95% reliability (95% CI).
-The t-test served to evaluate and compare the dye leakage between experimental groups.
-A 0.05 level of confidence was used as the criterion for determining statistical significance.

-Also, through regression logic analysis the probability level for microleakage occurrence was calculated.
+All data in the present study were reported with mean, standard deviation, standard error, and 95% confidence interval (95% CI) values.
+Dye leakage was compared among groups using Student’s t-tests, with a P-value < 0.05 being indicative of statistical significance.
+A logistic regression analysis was additionally used to assess the probability of microleakage occurrence.

 Results